Using the Amazon SES SMTP Interface to Send Email

 To send production email through Amazon SES, you can use the Simple Mail Transfer Protocol (SMTP) interface or the Amazon SES API.
 For more information about the Amazon SES API, see Using the Amazon SES API to Send Email.
 This section describes the SMTP interface.

 Amazon SES sends email using the SMTP, the most common email protocol on the Internet.
-You can send email through Amazon SES by using a variety of SMTP-enabled programming languages and software to connect to Amazon SES's native SMTP interface.
+You can send email through Amazon SES by using a variety of SMTP-enabled programming languages and software to connect to the Amazon SES SMTP interface.
 This section explains how to get your Amazon SES SMTP credentials, how to send email by using the SMTP interface, and how to configure several pieces of software and mail servers to use Amazon SES for email sending.

 For solutions to common problems that you might encounter when you use Amazon SES through its SMTP interface, see Amazon SES SMTP Issues.